YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 import Html.Attributes exposing (..)
 ```

 At the top, we need to import dependencies.
 We expose the `Html` package to the application for use and then declare `Html.App` as `Html` for brevity when referencing it.
-Because we'll be writing a view function, we will expose `Html.Events` (for click events on buttons) and `Html.Attributes` for IDs, types, classes, and other HTML element attributes.
+Because we'll be writing a view function, we will expose `Html.Events` (for click events) and `Html.Attributes` for IDs, types, classes, and other HTML element attributes.

 ```js
 main : Program Never